Jig, D, Traditional Irish, also known as An Rogaire Dubh

 For those that want to dig deeper, here are some other resources.

-- Video – Shannon Heaton: Learning Irish Flute – Tune of the Month with Shannon Heaton – Black Rogue [Jig]
+- Lesson – Shannon Heaton: Learning Irish Flute – Tune of the Month with Shannon Heaton – Black Rogue [Jig] – video lesson

 - Webpage: TheSession: The Black Rogue — crowdsourced sheet music and information about the tune